pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 **Lemmatisation** in linguistics, is the process of grouping together the different inflected forms of a word so they can be analysed as a single item.
 In languages, words can appear in several inflected forms.
 For example, in English, the verb 'to walk' may appear as 'walk', 'walked', 'walks', 'walking'.
 The base form, 'walk', that one might look up in a dictionary, is called the lemma for the word.

-So stemming uses *predefined rules* to transform the word into a *stem* whereas lemmatisation uses *context* and *lexical library* to derive *lemma*. *Stem* doesn’t always have to be a valid word whereas *lemma* will always be a valid word because *lemma* is a dictionary form of a word.
+So stemming uses *predefined rules* to transform the word into a *stem* whereas lemmatisation uses *context* and *lexical library* to derive a *lemma*.
+The *stem* doesn’t always have to be a valid word whereas *lemma* will always be a valid word because *lemma* is a dictionary form of a word.

 <a name="demonstration"></a>